 1. Storage System

-First, we set up more organization space in the guest bedroom.
-I loved the organization provided by the 8 cube organizers [I’ve discussed how we used them in our living room at our old house for toy organization].
+First, we set up a row of 8 cube organizers to act as our toy organizers.
+Have the cubbies, it helps the girls to see where each toy goes.
 They are perfect for little ones because everything is at their level making toys easy to get out, and more importantly, put away.
-We ordered two more for a total of 16 cubbies and created a wall-o-organization.
+Having two of these cubbies created a wall-o-organization that is super helpful.
 These cubbies house the majority of the girls’ toys and allowed me to eliminate the baskets of toys around our living room.

 2. Label Label Label

 We used bins and baskets as toy organizers to corral specific things.
 My major complaint with the large baskets of toys we had in our living room was that during clean up, all toys were getting dumped in one or two baskets creating total chaos the next time she wanted to play My Little Pony and we couldn’t find Rainbow Dash.
 I bought four of these galvanized bins at a great price ($7.47), then labeled them with the specific categories like; MLP, cars, Trolls, play food.

 Additionally, we’ve been using drawers in our TV console to store craft supplies and things were getting misplaced.
 So I created a sort of art caddy for P [similar caddy here].

 Another major challenge we had when we came to toy organization was how to organize her playsets.
 Peighton is really into Shopkins and they have multiple playsets like a kitchen or mini grocery store.
 The sizes are odd and each of them has multiple pieces.
 Tossing them into bins makes getting them out a challenge because you have to find the pieces for each playset, not to mention the pieces are tiny and easy to lose.